jqnatividad/qsv/README.md

 * `datapusher_plus` - enable to build qsvdp binary variant - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
 * `nightly` - enable to turn on nightly/unstable features in the `hashbrown`, `rand`, `regex` and `pyo3` crates when building with Rust nightly/unstable.

-The following "power-user" commands can be abused and present "foot-shooting" scenarios.
+The following "power-user" features can be abused and present "foot-shooting" scenarios:

 * `lua` - enable `lua` command.
 Embeds a [Lua 5.4.4](https://www.lua.org/manual/5.4/manual.html) interpreter into qsv.
 * `foreach` - enable `foreach` command (not valid for Windows).
-* `python` - enable `py` command (requires Python 3.8+).
+* `python` - enable `py` command (requires Python 3.8+ development libraris).
 Note that qsv will automatically use the currently activated python version when running in a virtual environment unless there's a python library (libpython.* on Linux/macOS, python*.dll on Windows) in the directory where qsv is located.

 > ℹ️ **NOTE:** `qsvlite`, as the name implies, always has **non-default features disabled**. `qsv` can be built with any combination of the above features  using the cargo `--features` & `--no-default-features` flags.
 The pre-built `qsv` binaries has **all applicable features valid for the target platform**[^6].